 see, if you're the kind of person who's swiped their credit card knowing fully well that they can't afford that extra purchase at that point in time, you're most likely to do this every time you're out on the town. be it an extra cup of coffee while impatiently waiting for your date to arrive or that impromptu drinking plan with your colleagues after work.

-all these little instances that might not seem like a burden now add up to a pretty hefty amount when you're making your credit card payment
+all these little instances that might not seem like a burden now add up to a pretty hefty amount when you're making your credit card payment.

 a change of mindset and self-control is the solution. the next time you step out, make a grocery list and stick to it. refrain from buying things you don't need - this will save you a great deal of money and enable you to pay off your debts as early as possible.